 It’s worth noting that even one inch of standing water inside an average one-story home costs $23,635 in repairs, according to FEMA.
 That could be enough to keep Miami homeowners from repairing their home if they don’t have the insurance to handle the financial burden.

-Miami is less susceptible to sinkholes than other Florida cities, but that doesn’t mean you can ignore the risk entirely.
-With more than 17 sinkholes reported in Florida each day, Miami homeowners may want to proactively consider sink coverage.
+Miami may be less susceptible to sinkholes than other Florida cities, but that doesn’t mean you can ignore the risk entirely.
+With more than 17 sinkholes reported in Florida each day, Miami homeowners may want to consider sinkhole coverage.

 Sinkhole coverage can be bought as a separate policy or added to your homeowners insurance.
-If you’re interested in this protection, a Kin representation can help you.
+If you’re interested in this protection, a Kin agent can help.

 When to Get Homeowners Insurance in Miami

-If your home has a mortgage, you are required to have homeowners insurance in Miami.
-That’s why you should price your coverage as you shop for your home – it can help you anticipate how much to budget for your home expenses.
+If your home has a mortgage, your lender will usually require you to have homeowners insurance in Miami.
+That’s why you should price your coverage as you shop for your home – it can help you anticipate how much to budget for home expenses.

 Also keep in mind that you usually can’t purchase homeowners insurance during a hurricane.
 Insurers usually suspend selling policies up to 24 hours before a hurricane and days after a hurricane has passed.
-In other words, if you need home insurance by a specific time, it’s better not to hesitate, especially if you are shopping for coverage during Florida’s hurricane season.
+If you need home insurance by a specific date, it’s better not to hesitate, especially if you are shopping for coverage during Florida’s hurricane season.

 Median Cost of Miami Homeowners Insurance

-In other words, the premium information below is intended to give you an idea about what home insurance in your area may cost, but the only way to know what you’ll pay for your coverage is to get a quote.
+The premium information below is intended to give a rough idea of what home insurance in your area may cost.
+The only way to know what you’ll pay for your coverage is to get a quote.

 Check out the median premiums for the following Miami ZIP codes: